xmruibi/SocialMusicSearch/README.md

 # CollaborativeMusicSearch
-This is innovative thinking on music search engine with collaborative dynamic tagging techniques.
+This is innovative thinking on music search engine with collaborative dynamic bullet comments techniques.
+The basic idea is using bullet comments to generate music profile.

 ### Potential Techniques
-Based on SpringMVC &amp; MongoDB RESTful Service with AngularJS.
+Based on Spring-Boot App with Spring-Data-MongoDB&ElasticSearch&RESTful Service.

-### Iteration #1 -- May 27th - Jun 5th, 2015
+### Iteration #1 -- May 27th - Jun 4th, 2015

-#### Data Crawler - source come from MP3.com
+#### Data Crawler - source come from last.fm

 Music Metadata - Store in MongoDB which is on AWS EC2;